mirzaafzal/cakephp-google-map-v3-helper/README.markdown

-CakePHP google map v3 helper / wrapper
+CakePHP GoogleMapV3 helper / wrapper
 ======================================
-v1.2
+v1.3
-@cakephp 2.0
+@cakephp 2.x

+new in v1.3:
+- url() and link() are now mapUrl() and mapLink() to be E_STRICT compliant
+- all displayed urls are now properly escaped using urlencode() and h()

 most important changes
-- link() creates now actual links - use url() for urls
+- mapLink() creates now actual links - use mapUrl() for urls
+- staticMapUrl() and staticMapLink() for static non-js (image only) maps.
 - usage of array containers in order to use custom js more easily
 - geolocate-feature for state-of-the-art-browsers
 - custom icons